 Clinton Township is a larger medium-sized town located in the state of Michigan.
 With a population of 100,390 people and 23 constituent neighborhoods, Clinton Township is the tenth largest community in Michigan.

-The citizens of Clinton Township are slightly better educated than the national average of 21.84% for all cities and towns, with 21.21% of adults in Clinton Township having a bachelor's degree or advanced degree.
+The education level of Clinton Township overall has a level of education that is slightly above the US average for all US cities and towns: 21.21% of adults in Clinton Township have at least a bachelor's degree.

 The per capita income in Clinton Township in 2010 was $27,746, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $110,984 for a family of four.
 However, Clinton Township contains both very wealthy and poor people as well.

 Clinton Township is a very ethnically-diverse town.
 The people who call Clinton Township home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton Township residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clinton Township include Polish, Italian, Irish, and English.

 The most common language spoken in Clinton Township is English.
 Other important languages spoken here include Polish and Italian.